Khovanov homotopy type, periodic links and localizations

 \subsection{General context}

-Since the advent of various homological invariants for three-manifolds or knots in three-manifolds, there has been a question on the behavior of these invariants under passing to a quotient by a group action.
-One direction of the research was in Floer theory.
-Early results in knot Floer homology include Levine's paper~\cite{Levine_branched}, which were later used by Hendricks to obtain a rank inequality for knots in double branched covers (see~\cite{Hendricks_rank}).
-More recent advances in this direction include another paper of Hendricks~\cite{Hendricks_local}, and finally by Lidman and Manolescu~\cite{LidMan}, where Smith-type inequalities are obtained for monopole Floer and Heegaard Floer homologies.
+Since the advent of various homological invariants for three-manifolds or knots in three-manifolds, there has been a question on the behavior of these invariants under passing to the quotient by a group action.
+One direction of the research was in the Floer theory.
+Early results in knot Floer homology include Levine's paper~\cite{Levine_branched}, which was later used by Hendricks to obtain a rank inequality for knots in double branched covers (see~\cite{Hendricks_rank}).
+More recent advances in this direction include another paper of Hendricks~\cite{Hendricks_local}, and finally, a paper by Lidman and Manolescu~\cite{LidMan}, where Smith-type inequalities are obtained for monopole Floer and Heegaard Floer homologies.

-For Khovanov homology theory, the first localization results were obtained by Seidel and Smith~\cite{SeidelSmith_equiv}, where the authors used their own definition of Khovanov homology based on Lagrangian Floer theory~\cite{SeidelSmith_base}.
-Note that the equivalence of the Seidel--Smith Khovanov homology with the original one in positive characteristic is still conjectural.
-Motivated by their results, Hendricks, Lipshitz and Sarkar~\cite{HLS} constructed equivariant Lagrangian Floer theory for more general groups.
+For Khovanov homology theory, the first localization results were obtained by Seidel and Smith~\cite{SeidelSmith_equiv}, where the authors used their own definition of Khovanov homology based on the Lagrangian Floer theory~\cite{SeidelSmith_base}.
+Note that the equivalence of the Seidel-Smith Khovanov homology with the original one is still conjectural in positive characteristic.
+Motivated by their results, Hendricks, Lipshitz, and Sarkar~\cite{HLS} constructed equivariant Lagrangian Floer theory for more general groups.

 The classical combinatorial definition of Khovanov homology enables an equivariant version,~\cite{Politarczyk_Khovanov}, generalizing earlier constructions of Chbili~\cite{Chbili}.